Unity-Technologies/ml-agents/docs/Migrating.md

 - Make sure to remove the `ENABLE_TENSORFLOW` flag in your Unity Project settings

-## Migrating from ML-Agents toolkit v0.5 to v0.6
+## Migrating from ML-Agents Toolkit v0.5 to v0.6

 ### Important Changes